rahulravisankar1108/Rahul-Ravisankar/README.md

 # 👋 🏻Hey!
 I'm<a href="https://www.linkedin.com/in/rahul-ravisankar-647a0816b/"> Rahul Ravisankar</a>

-## 👨‍💻 Currently in 3rd level of manufacturing.
+## 👨‍💻 Currently pursuing Bachelors Final Year

 I am pursuing BE CSE in India 🇮🇳.
 I am interested in, write about and develop software solutions for and with Python, PHP, C and willing to innovate new things which can improve the existing technology.